jperez3/taccoform-blog/hugo/content/posts/TFM_P3.md

 # Overview

 You've started building out terraform modules to help keep your Terraform workspaces DRY, but you've noticed that your terraform workspaces are filled with modules and you still have to remember how they all wire up together.
-In this post we'll go over how to create easy to deploy composed services so that anyone on your team can deploy services without needing to know how the individual resources interact with eachother.
+In this post we'll go over how to create easy to deploy composed services so that anyone on your team can deploy services without needing to know how the individual resources interact with each other.

 ## Lesson